 Please note: This article is intended to answer common questions regarding your domain.
-If you're just looking to setup a new custom domain, this article has more information than you need.
+If you're just looking to set up a new custom domain, this article has more information than you need.
 We recommend you explore the appropriate setup articles instead.
 However, if you wish to learn more about domains, this can be a helpful resource.

-- DNS: DNS refers to Domain Name System.
+- DNS: DNS refers to the Domain Name System.
 For these purposes, you might think of your DNS as a sort of “phone book for the web.”
 It helps determine where your web domains point.